AhmedAlkh/keep-track/README.md

 ## Offline functionality

-feature/offline-functionality

-Review Module 18: NoSQL, Lesson 4: Add Offline Persistence with IndexedDB as a refresher on how to add this to your application.
-- Add notes here

 Add a service worker
 Review Module 19: Progressive Web Applications (PWA), Lesson 4: Using Service Workers as a refresher on how to add this to your application.
 - Add notes here

-Once you’ve updated the existing budget tracker, it should provide the following functionality:

-- The ability to enter deposits offline.

-- The ability to enter expenses offline.

-- Offline entries should be added to the tracker when the application is brought back online.

 ## Web Manifest